Louise Lieberman: Coaching career

 Lieberman was Paul Caligiuri's assistant for the men's and women's soccer teams at California State Polytechnic University, Pomona in 2002.
 She was hired by the Los Angeles Rampage to be the Director of Women's Coaching in 2005, and became the Director of Coaching the following year and served for three years.

 From 2009 to 2016, Lieberman was Assistant Coach of the UCLA Bruins women's soccer team.
 During that time, the team won the 2013 NCAA National Women's Soccer Championship, the first in team history.

-Lieberman has been the San Diego Toreros' head coach since 2017, when she was hired as the fourth coach in team history.
+Lieberman was the San Diego Toreros' head coach starting in 2017, when she was hired as the fourth coach in team history.
+She left the program in November of 2023.

 Lieberman was an assistant coach for the United States women's national under-23 soccer team from 2017 to 2020.
 She also worked with the United States women's national under-18 soccer team at their training camps.